 Also interesting to read: how to improve fan engagement in the future

-Coaching with AI will be entirely different from coaching without it.
+Coaching with Artificial Intelligence will be entirely different from coaching without it.
 Say farewell to the old fashioned way of coaching and say hello to the new!

-With AI, coaches can get help from data analysts that can assess specific qualities of players and how these qualities can be used in a team.
+With Artificial Intelligence, coaches can get help from data analysts which can assess specific qualities of players and how these qualities can be used in a team.
 AI will also help in identifying how a player can improve himself.
-As far as the opponent is concerned, AI can analyse tactics and patterns of another team in a way which the human eye can’t.
+As far as the opponent is concerned, AI can analyse tactics and patterns of another team in a way that the human eye can’t.
 This should help the coaching staff to come up with a solid gameplan.
 Some coaches are already using AI for these purposes and they definitely are benefiting from it.

-AI will also help the coach in spotting talent.
-Scouting and recruitment used to be pretty subjective but AI can now be used to measure potential.
+Moreover Artificial Intelligence will help the coach in spotting talent.
+Scouting and recruitment used to be pretty subjective but AI can now be used to measure the potential of talent.
 Again, AI will be particularly helpful with metrics which cannot accurately detected by humans.
 Scouts and talent spotters, use it or lose it!

 The stadiums and venues of the future (see blogpost) will not be like they have been before.
 Future stadiums will be technological fortresses and datatemples.
-With the help of AI, facial recognition, crowd management and smart ticketing will become commonplace.
+With the help of Artificial Intelligence and facial recognition, crowd management and smart ticketing will become commonplace.
 AI will detect the behaviour of each individual fan and provide them with tailor made experiences with the help of AR and VR.

-Think about chatbots that will assist you, about holographic experiences with your favorite player, stats and info the way you want them delivered, interactive screenshots of yourself, advertising aimed at you.
+Think about chatbots that will assist you, about holographic experiences with your favorite player, stats and info the way you want it delivered, interactive screenshots of yourself, advertising aimed at you.
 Think about drones that will automatically detect the right camera angle for replays and highlights, so you can see these in the most optimal way.
-With the help of AI stadiums will transform into small deep learning cities, which should improve the experience of the fans.
+With the help of AI stadiums will transform into small deep learning cities, which should improve the experience of the fans and the product offering.

-The sports textiles and equipment industries will also be impacted by AI.
-With the help of wearables and smart sensor assisted apparel and equipment, software will be able to detect sport specific metrics.
+The sports textiles and equipment industries will also be impacted by Artificial Intelligence.
+With the help of wearables and smart sensor assisted apparel (see blogpost) and equipment, software will be able to detect sport specific metrics.
 This trend will be demand driven.
 Athletes want to have the latest state of the art technology in order to drive performance.
 Consumers want to mimic these top athletes and especially GenZ (see blogpost), who loves technology, will be game here!

 Many sports manufacturers are already jumping on the bandwagon, whether it is with smart wearables that can analyse your achievements with AI or with textiles that improve your yoga moves or golfswing.
+Big disruption to be expected here!
 Expect much more to come in the coming few years.
 First movers are having the advantage here!

 Refereeing will not be the same anymore as it used to be.
 In fact a lot has already been changed.
 With the introduction of hawkeye, Video Assistant Refereeing, goal line technology etc, there have already been huge changes.
 It is just the beginning!
-In the future AI will be able to make much better and more accurate decisions than the human referee can.
-His role in the future will be mainly related to human behaviour and conduct, unless we decide differently ofcourse.
+In the future Artificial Intelligence will be able to make much better and more accurate decisions than the human referee ever can.
+Don’t be surprised if robots will take over in the future with accurate AI driven decisions.

 Sports media will also feel the impact of AI.
 What to think of automated journalism.
 Yes, it can already be done!
 Sports articles can be written by AI platforms.
 I challenge you to spot the difference!